Bar Shiru

 Row Image

-With high-end audio equipment sourced by the owners, the design responded by making sound quality and control central to the architecture.
-Glass tube amps and vintage-style wood speakers became visual focal points.
+With multi-room, high-end audio equipment, the design responds by highlighting the custom LM-812 speakers, DJ booth with glass tube amps and audiophile turntables.
 The ceilings are treated with 2” thick acoustic panels, while sound-absorbing jazz-great photo panels line the bar area.
-Decorative wood screens and a 15-foot-high “record wall” not only define the space visually, but also break up and diffuse sound waves, creating a warm, immersive acoustic environment.
+Custom maple wood screens and a 15-foot-high “record wall” not only define the space visually, but also break up and diffuse sound waves, creating a warm, immersive acoustic environment.
+(For more about the audio, see The Absolute Sound article by Pam Torno here.)

 Row Image